calcom/cal.com/README.md

 API Keys optionally may have expiry dates, if they are expired they won't work.
 If you create an apiKey without a userId relation, it won't work either for now as it relies on it to establish the current authenticated user.

-In the future we might add support for header Beaer Auth if we need to or our customers require it.
+In the future we might add support for header Bearer Auth if we need to or our customers require it.

 ## Next.config.js